What will the new model mean for job seekers?

 The model was informed by extensive consultation with stakeholders, national and internal research and intensive co-design with job seekers, employers, and employment services providers.
 Consultation and user-design will continue during the New Employment Services Trial and during the development of the final model to be introduced from July 2022.

 On 16 April 2020, the Government made changes to Digital Servicing in the New Employment Services Trial region in response to the COVID-19 pandemic.
-For more information on these changes, you can refer to the job seeker or provider fact sheets, or visit the Online Employment Service webpage.
+For more information on these changes, you can refer to the participation fact sheets, or visit the Online Employment Service webpage.

 Further details will be published on this website as they become available.